anujdas/cryogen/README.md

 $ curl -L https://github.com/anujdas/cryogen/releases/download/v1.2.2/cryogen-darwin-x64.tgz | tar xzC /usr/local/bin
 ```

+Note that MacOS does not support statically linked binaries, so you might need
+to install dependencies to get the binary to work.
+The easiest way to get them
+all is to install Crystal itself, e.g., `brew install crystal` (assuming
+Homebrew is installed).

 ### Linux

 Download the latest linux-x64 tarball and extract.
 Copy the enclosed binary to